2022 United States infant formula shortage: Criticism of federal response

 Republicans claimed that President Biden and the FDA were slow to respond to the shortage and stingy with information.

 On May 13, a group of GOP members criticized the Biden administration for the shortage of baby formula, blaming the White House for not moving fast enough to restock formula, as part of larger criticisms of supply chain problems and inflation.
 Republican Senator Mitt Romney also wrote to the FDA, expressing his concern that the agency was not working quickly enough to investigate the contamination of the formula and to work to get more options onto the market.
 Minority Whip Steve Scalise stated that addressing the infant formula shortage should supersede the Senate's push to codify the Roe v.
 Wade decision that ensured the legality of abortion nationwide.

 Tinglong Dai, a professor at the Johns Hopkins University's Carey Business School stated in an interview with The New York Times that the Biden administration had ignored a crisis that was coming, as the administration had three months to resolve the potential crisis, but did not do much to resolve the crisis.
 Dai also stated that recent actions by Biden would help, but the effect would be limited as they did not address production schedule and labor shortage issues.

-On May 19, during a budget hearing over the FDA's handling of the infant formula crisis, Representative Rosa DeLauro (D-CT) characterized FDA's response to the incident as "sluggish", as it took four months to pull the product from the shelf.
-DeLauro asked Dr. Robert Califf, the head of FDA, whether the FDA should have "[sprang] into action" sooner.
+On May 19, during a budget hearing over the FDA's handling of the infant formula crisis, Representative Rosa DeLauro (D-CT) characterized the FDA's response to the incident as "sluggish", as it took four months to pull the product from the shelf.
+DeLauro asked Dr. Robert Califf, the head of the FDA, whether the FDA should have "[sprang] into action" sooner.
 The New York Times also reported that administration officials were struggling to explain how the use of Defense Production Act would alleviate the crisis.

 A report by Politico on June 9 reported that White House officials initially thought the crisis was under control when the Sturgis plant was closed, and the recall was issued in February.
 Biden officials acknowledge that they did not have complete data on retail stock rates for infant formula.
 A rush by companies to push all their reserve stocks into the market may also have distorted the data, creating a false sense of security.
 The White House’s Domestic Policy Council and National Economic Council, which had been monitoring general supply chain concerns regarding formula, concluded that the recall by Abbott Nutrition did not warrant involvement by President Biden and his top staff, as President Biden was preoccupied with the invasion of Ukraine by Russia.
 The infant formula shortage was only acknowledged by Biden and his top staff in May after images of empty storage shelves began appearing on social media.
 The White House maintained that it had taken immediate action in April when the data showed that infant formula supplies had dropped across the country.